 In August 2016, the FASB issued ASU No. 2016-15, Statement of Cash Flows (Topic 230), Classification of Certain Cash Receipts and Cash Payments.
 The Update addresses eight specific changes to how cash receipts and cash payments are presented and classified in the statement of cash flows.
-The amendments in this Update are effective for fiscal years beginning after December 15, 2018, and interim periods within fiscal years beginning after December 15, 2018, and interim periods within fiscal years beginning after December 15, 2018.
-The amendments adopt all of the amendments in the same period.
+The amendments in this Update are effective for fiscal years beginning after December 15, 2018, and interim periods within fiscal years beginning after December 15, 2019.
+Early adoption is permitted.
+An entity that elects early adoption must adopt all of the amendments in the same period.
 The amendments in this Update should be applied using a retrospective transition method to each period presented.
 If it is impracticable to apply the amendments retrospectively for some of the issues, the amendments for those issues would be applied prospectively as of the earliest date practicable.
 The Company is currently evaluating the effect the amendments in this Update will have on its financial statements and related disclosures.